magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/learn.md

 ### Cloud Service Layer

-The cloud service layer relies on a stable internet connection to provide users with seamless interaction with the Connected Space Platform.
+The cloud service layer relies on a stable internet connection to provide users with seamless interaction with the Connected Spaces Platform.

 Key components of the layer include: